hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 See <a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#edit-address-range">Edit Address Ranges Dialog</a>.
 </p>

-When the install is complete, the Operational Dashboard displays the Cloud tab (see the <a href="/cloudos/moonshot/manage/operational-dashboard/cloud-tab/">Cloud Tab</a> section of this topic), after the user clicks the **Continue...** button.
+When the install is complete, the Operational Dashboard displays the Cloud tab (see the <a href="/cloudos/moonshot/manage/operational-dashboard/cloud-tab/">Cloud Tab</a> section of this topic) after you click the **Continue...** button.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b> Be sure the values for the
 Prerequisites, Networks Connections, and Network Settings are what you need, before you start the install process.
 Once the install process is triggered,